ignatandrei/patterns/src/patternsSite/docs/patterns/AbstractFactory.md

 # Pattern:  AbstractFactory

-Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.
+Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.    <br />

 ## Example in .NET :